araldwin/Love-Quiz-Game/README.md

 ## User stories
 As a user:
+  - there must be a main menu with a graphic welcome message.
   - there must be a username input.
   - there should be a choice whether I'm ready to play or not.
   - I should have a choice to answer each question.